lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Creating a Dataset
 ------------------

-For every job you want to submit, you require a `dataset_id` of a corresponding dataset in the Lightly API.
-You can get the `dataset_id` either by creating a new dataset from Python or by re-using an existing dataset (see :ref:`ref-datapool`).
+To set up inputs and outputs for your job you will need a `dataset_id`.
+You can either create a new dataset from Python or re-use an existing one (see :ref:`ref-datapool`).

 .. code-block:: python